carlquistb/info201-AU17-birth-rate-analysis/proposal.md

 - Global / region / specitic country birth rate tendency from 1960-2015
 - Deviations during the period and the reasons for the bias. (eg. huge global events) And we can conclude several factors that have strong influence on birth rate.
 - Comparison of birth rate in 4 different level of income countries (aka national living standard)
-- The relaionship between GDP growth and birth rate in scale of global / region / country.
+- The relationship between GDP growth and birth rate in scale of global / region / country.
 - Ellaboration of the **Demographic Dividend Theory**'s appliance.
 And how it applied to the Demographic Policies nowadays according to the data analysis results.

 *Extra*